dandyfellow/ERT_SRTEAM4_Avionics/README.md

 For displaying using the python script, you need pyton v3 or more.
 I am using a virtual environment for python (venv) -> install the library in the venv!!!

+Variables to be defined are the GPIO pins for SDA and SCL, they are in the sensor wrapper.
+The sample frequency is defined in the main.cpp file.

 **Library requirements:**
 ```bash
 pip install pyserial